-The MSA between the Authority and National Grid provided, among other things, that upon termination of the MSA, when a third party succeeded National Grid as the service provider, the successor would assume the rights and obligations of National Grid regarding certain employee benefit plan liabilities.
+The MSA between the Authority and National Grid provided, among other things, that upon termination of the MSA, when a third-party succeeded National Grid as the service provider, the successor would assume the rights and obligations of National Grid regarding certain employee benefit plan liabilities.
 The OSA with PSEG Long Island, however, did not require PSEG Long Island to assume the employee benefit plan assets and liabilities related to the MSA, which were co-mingled with those of other National Grid employees.

-On December 31, 2013, the Authority signed an Employee Benefit Plan Settlement with National Grid and its affiliates.
-The settlement resolved the parties' respective employee benefit plan funding obligations for National Grid's electric-serving employees.
-As of January 1, 2016, the balance totaled \$216 million and the Authority's Board approved deferred recovery of such costs from customers over a 10-year period, the remaining term of the OSA, as virtually all former employees of National Grid covered by these plans have been transitioned to PSEG Long Island and continue to serve electric customers.
-As of December 31, 2017 and 2016, the balance remaining totaled \$173 million and \$195 million, respectively.
+The Authority and National Grid and its affiliates signed an Employee Benefit Plan Settlement resolving the parties' respective employee benefit plan funding obligations for National Grid's electric-serving employees.
+The Authority's Board approved recovery of such costs from customers over a 10-year period, the remaining term of the OSA, as virtually all former employees of National Grid covered by these plans have been transitioned to PSEG Long Island and continue to serve our customers.